Deep-COVID: Predicting COVID-19 From Chest X-Ray Images Using Deep Transfer Learning: COVID-Xray-5k Dataset

 \section{COVID-Xray-5k Dataset}

-We have used the X-ray images from two datasets, to create the COVID-Xray-5k dataset.
-The COVID-Xray-5k dataset contains 2,031 training images, and 3,040 test images.
+Chest X-ray images from two datasets formed the COVID-Xray-5k dataset that contains 2,084 training and 3,100 test images.

-One of the used datasets is the recently published \textbf{Covid-Chestxray-Dataset}, which contains a set of images from publications on COVID-19 topics, collected by Joseph Paul Cohen \cite{covid_chest, covid_chest_paper}.
+One of the used datasets is the recently published \textbf{Covid-Chestxray-Dataset}, which contains a set of images from publications on COVID-19 topics, collected by Joseph Paul Cohen \citep{covid_chest, covid_chest_paper}.
 This dataset contains a mix of chest X-ray and CT images.
-As of March, 23, 2020, it contained 23 CT images (22 COVID-19, and 1 Non-Covid), and 126 X-ray images (102 COVID-19, and 24 Non-COVID images).
+As of May 3, 2020, it contained 250 X-ray images of COVID-19 patients, from which 203 images are anterior-posterior view.
 It is mentioned that this dataset is continuously updated.
 It also contains some meta-data about each patients, such as sex and age.
 Our COVID-19 images are all coming from this dataset.
-The provided 102 COVID-19 images were examined by our board-certified radiologist which led to elimination of all lateral images and some less-reliable anterior-posterior images, yielding 71 X-ray images with COVID-19.
-Therefore, we have chosen 40 COVID-19 images to include in the test set (to meet some maximum confidence interval value), and 31 COVID-19 images for the training set.
-Data augmentation is applied to the training set to increase the number of COVID-19 samples to 496 (by a combination of flipping, rotation, small distortion, and over-sampling).
+Based on our board-certified radiologist advice, only anterior-posterior images are kept for Covid-19 prediction, as the lateral images are not suitable for this purpose.
+The anterior-posterior images were examined by our board-certified radiologist, and the ones without even the slightest radiographic signs of Covid-19 were removed from dataset.
+Out of 203 interior-exterior X-ray images of COVID-19, 19 of them were excluded, and 184 images (which showed clear signs of COVID-19) were kept by our radiologist.
+This way, we can provide the community a more cleanly labeled dataset.
+Out of these images, we chose 100 COVID-19 images to include in the test set (to meet some maximum confidence interval value), and 84 COVID-19 images for the training set.
+Data augmentation is applied to the training set to increase the number of COVID-19 samples to 420 as described above.
 We made sure all images for each patient go only to one of the training or test sets.
-It is worth mentioning that our radiologist marked some of the likely regions, which can have some sign of Covid-19 too.
+It is worth mentioning that our radiologist marked the regions with specific signs of Covid-19.